caiotcunha/caiotcunha.github.io/_posts/2025-02-16-presentation.md

 EN-US

 My name is Caio Teles Cunha, and I have been a computer science student at UFMG since 2020.
-I am passionate about technology, academia, and video games.
+I am passionate about technology, gym, and video games.
 I am very determined and love learning new things.

 Practically throughout my entire undergraduate degree, I worked as a web developer, initially at Ijunior and later at Sydle.
 At the beginning of 2024, I realized that this was not the career path I wanted to pursue, so I decided to explore different areas of computer science to discover what interests me the most and to learn more about them.
 During this year, I participated in some research projects and spoke with several professors.
 I ultimately decided that I would like to work in the field of computer networks and cybersecurity.
 I also decided that I would like to pursue a master's degree after completing my undergraduate studies.
 Since then, as I believe that the best way to learn is by doing, I have been studying networking in greater depth and looking for an internship opportunity that can teach me, in practice, what a professional in this field does.